Mikeyevers/DataVisualization/README.md

 ## Summary
 This project visualizes the data out of the Air Bnb website/app.
 It describes all kind of correlations / insights for the city Amsterdam.
 For example which accommodations are the cheapest and which give the best value for your money.
 There is a possibility that the project will be expanded with another city (Groningen i.e).
-It's also possible to create a visualization of the development/history of Air Bnb/accommodation for a specific city.

 ## Design